Shushanik likes trying different DIY products and sharing the best of her findings with her readers.

 Effervescent tablets perfectly clean dirty toilets.

-Not only olive oil is the best cleaner even for the most expensive furniture, it is a very economical one—you will need just a couple of drops for cleaning.
-Oil refreshes and polishes wooden surfaces and replaces a polish and wooden surfaces cleaners.
+Not only olive oil is the best cleaner even for the most expensive furniture, but it is also a very economical one—you will need just a couple of drops for cleaning.
+Oil refreshes and polishes wooden surfaces and replaces polish and wooden surface cleaners.

-- Cleaning and polishing wood: a couple of drops on a cotton fabric will refresh and polish wooden and leather furniture, solid objects and hardwood floors.
+- Cleaning and polishing wood: A couple of drops on a cotton cloth will refresh and polish wooden and leather furniture, solid objects, and hardwood floors.

-- Cleaning fat from fabric: the oil of lemon, melissa, fir-tree, juniper, thyme, mint and lavender dissolve a fat stain from any fabric within 3-5 minutes.
+- Cleaning fat from fabric: The oil of lemon, melissa, fir-tree, juniper, thyme, mint, and lavender dissolve any fat stains from any fabric within 3-5 minutes.

 - Cleaning greasy dishes: 1 tsp of mustard powder per several liters of hot water will make greasy frying pans squeaky clean.

-- Cleaning cups' marks from the furniture: take a soft cloth with a small amount of toothpaste and wipe the wooden furniture to rid it off cups' marks.
+- Cleaning cups' marks from the furniture: Take a soft cloth with a small amount of toothpaste and wipe the wooden furniture to rid it of cups' marks.